 These are short discussions of a case or cases with unique features not previously described that make an important teaching point or scientific observation.
 They may describe novel techniques or use of equipment, or new information on diseases of importance.
 Section headings should be: Abstract, Introduction, Case Report(s), Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.
+All the components that are required in Abstract(unstructured) based on the reporting guidelines (CARE).
 The Introduction should describe the purpose of the present report, the significance of the disease and its specificity, and briefly review the relevant literature.
 The Case Report(s) should include the general data of the case(s), medical history, family history, chief complaint, present illness, clinical manifestation, methods of diagnosis and treatment, and outcome.
 The Discussion should compare, analyze and discuss the similarities and differences between the reported case(s) and similar cases reported in other published articles.
 The importance or specificity of the case(s) should be restated when discussing the differential diagnoses.
 Suggest the prognosis of the disease and possibility of prevention.

 The manuscript could be of up to 1000 words (excluding references and abstract) and could be supported with up to 10 references.
 Case Reports could be authored by up to four authors.